kangsoon-dev/cloud-certification-cheatsheets/[DEA-C01] AWS Data Engineer - Associate/README.md

     - Enable KCL debug logs

 **Kinesis Data Analytics** - may be deprecated
-- Ingest streaming data from Kinesis Data Streams/Firehose and transform data before feeding downstream
+- Ingest streaming data from Kinesis Data Streams/Firehose and transform data before feeding downstream - MSK cannot be a data source
 - Apply SQL command on data received and optionally use reference tables from S3
     - Inexpensive, just use JOIN to use data in query
 - Kinesis Data Analytics + Lambda: post processing, e.g. aggregate rows, translate into diff format, transform and enrich data, encryption